 In Room 424, Leonard Cohen had an evening’s liaison with Janis Joplin, whom he met at the El Quijote, and immortalized the occasion in the songs “Chelsea Hotel” 1 & 2.

 Arthur Miller and Marilyn Monroe moved in at the Chelsea during very early 1960, just before Miller and Marilyn parted, and he wrote three plays there including “After the Fall”.
 Arthur C. Clarke and director Stanley Kubrick, both residents at the time, co-wrote the script for “2001: A Space Odyssey” while living at the Chelsea.
 Andy Warhol shot the film “Chelsea Girls” there.
 Madonna lived at the Chelsea for a while and in 1992 shot pictures for her book “Sex”.
 Ethan Hawke made a movie called “Chelsea Walls” while living in a two-bedroom apartment, after his break-up with Uma Thurman.
 Douglas Glenn Colvin a/k/a Dee Dee Ramone, of the Ramones punk rock group, was moved between a few different rooms during his stay and wrote a book called “Chelsea Horror Hotel” about his experiences.
 Christo and Jeanne-Claude once stole the doorknob from their bathroom door for an art project; the doorknob is now in the permanent collection of the Hirshhorn Museum.
 Singer and songwriter Patti Smith lived at room 1017 with photographer Robert Mapplethorpe, where Mapplethorpe took the first photographs that made him famous.
-A rooftop studio still belongs to the multi-disciplinary artist and hair stylist Gerald DeCock; previously it was inhabited by Anthony Kiedis of the Red Hot Chili Peppers, and before that was the home of George Kleinsinger, his family and a pet cobra and small alligator residing in his bathtub.
+A rooftop studio still belongs to the multi-disciplinary artist and hair stylist Gerald DeCock; previously it was inhabited by Anthony Kiedis of the Red Hot Chili Peppers, and before that was the home of George Kleinsinger, his family, with a pet cobra and small alligator residing in his bathtub.